 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with explicit 'Use when' and 'Trigger with' clauses that clearly define its scope.
-The Evernote-specific focus and cost/quota optimization niche make it highly distinctive.
-The main weakness is that the capabilities could be more concrete with specific actions rather than general categories.
+This is a solid skill description with excellent completeness and distinctiveness, featuring explicit 'Use when' and 'Trigger with' clauses that clearly scope it to Evernote resource optimization.
+The main weakness is that the specific capabilities could be more concrete—listing actual actions rather than general optimization areas would strengthen it.
+Overall it performs well for skill selection purposes.

 Suggestions